HPEEzmeral/ezua-tutorials/demos/question-answering/README.md

 1. LLM ISVC Predictor: Extract the user's question as well as the context, and answer the user's question based on the relevant context.
 1. LLM ISVC: Respond to the user with the completion prediction.

+## Clean Up

+To clean up the resources used during this experiment, follow the steps below:

+1. Go to the Kubeflow Endpoints UI and delete the ISVCs for the LLM model and the Vector Store.
+1. Go to the EzUA "Import Framework" dashboard and delete the front-end application.
+1. Go into the project directory in the notebook server and delete the `db` directory which houses the vector store artifacts.

 ## References